Parkside Middle School SEND Information Report

 Who is responsible for SEND at Parkside Middle School?

-The management and coordination of SEND (Special Educational Needs and Disabilities) at Parkside is the responsibility of the SENCo (Special Educational Needs co-ordinator) and Assistant SENCo, Miss Watts/Mrs Varley.
+The management and coordination of SEND (Special Educational Needs and Disabilities) at Parkside is the responsibility of the SENCo (Special Educational Needs co-ordinator) Miss Watts with the support of the SEN Administrator Mrs Dallaway.
 If you believe your child may have a special educational need please contact your child's class teacher initially to discuss your concerns and implement an action plan.
-If further action or advice is required following this meeting an appointment can be made to meet Miss Watts/Mrs Varley.
+If further action or advice is required following this meeting an appointment can be made to meet Miss Watts.
 Please call the school reception and ask to speak to the SEND department.

-Miss Watts/Mrs Varley meet with all parents on the Additional Needs register termly in order to review their child's provision maps.
+Miss Watts will meet with all parents on the Additional Needs register termly in order to review their child's provision maps.
 Furthermore a termly coffee morning is organised for parents of children with SEND as an opportunity for parents to meet more informally with SENCo/Assistant SENCo, the team of teaching assistants and importantly meet with other parents at Parkside.
-Additionally, an appointment can be made to meet with Miss Watts/Mrs Varley at parents evening.
+Additionally, an appointment can be made to meet with Miss Watts at parents evening.

 How are pupils with SEND identified?